Two male students have a conversation in class while sitting with open books and computers

 Spalding’s 120-credit Bachelor of Science in Criminal Justice Studies program gives students a deep, well-rounded understanding of the criminal justice system—covering law enforcement, courts and corrections—while emphasizing critical thinking, ethical leadership and the pursuit of justice.

-Internship and Capstone
+Internship or Capstone Project

-- assist disadvantages communities
+• assist disadvantages communities

-- be involved in public policy advocacy
+• be involved in public policy advocacy

-- facilitate restorative justice circles and conferences
+• facilitate restorative justice circles and conferences

 Tuition